15 Black Female Artists Who Are Dominating The Music Industry

 The music industry owes a lot to Black women.
 Artists like Beyoncé, Aretha Franklin, Whitney Houston, and more have paved the way for Black women in an industry that is inherently racist and sexist.
 Many Black women took over the industry, with their powerful vocals, incredible performances, talent, and hard work.

-From genres like Pop to Rap to R&B, here are 15 of our favorite Black female artists that should be on your playlists!
+Today, Black women are still dominating the music industry and coming out on top.
+From Pop to Rap and R&B, here are 15 of our favorite Black female artists that should be on your playlist!

 Chloe x Halle

 Chloe and Halle are a talented sister duo that has been making waves in the music industry.
 Their latest album, “Ungodly Hour,” was released with critical acclaim.
 They rose to fame after a viral cover of Beyoncé’s “Pretty Hurts,” which caught the attention of Queen Bey herself.
 The duo also recently performed at MTV’s Video Music Awards and released a remix of their hit song “Do It” featuring City Girls, Doja Cat, and Mulatto.